Drowned former oil boss was wanted in Libya

 Libyan authorities sent the warrant to Interpol around a month ago but had received “no decisive reply yet”, he added.

 Ghanem’s lawyer had been in touch about the request, he said.
-“Our request to bring him to Libya does not mean he was guilty, that was up to a court to decide,” Hasadi added.
+“Our request to bring him to Libya does not mean he is guilty, that is up to a court to decide,” Hasadi added.

-A passerby discovered Ghanem’s fully clothed body in the Danube early on Sunday, a few hundred meters (yards) from his home in a 22-storey apartment block.
+A passerby discovered Ghanem’s fully clothed body in the Danube early on Sunday, a few hundred metres (yards) from his home in a 22-storey apartment block.

-Austrian authorities say they have not detected foul play in the drowning, but friends and colleagues suspect enemies may have killed the man who knew more than anyone about Gaddafi’s suspected multi-billion-dollar fortune.
+Austrian authorities say they have not detected foul play in the drowning, but friends and colleagues suspect enemies may have killed the man who knew more than anyone about the Libyan dictator’s billions.

-In Libya’s first official reaction to the news of Ghanem’s death, transitional government spokesman Nasser El-Manee said the North African country was following the matter.

-“We were surprised to hear the news of Shokri Ghanem’s death.
-According to the police reports, the death wasn’t a crime,” El-Manee told a news conference.
-“Some people have expressed their wish that he be buried in Libya.
-The government will soon announce details,” he said, without elaborating.

 Ghanem, 69, was one of the most powerful men in Gaddafi’s Libya - effectively controlling the purse strings of the government and the Gaddafi family.